elicia4/linux_notes/text_manipulation/head_tail.md

     tail -f /var/log/auth.log

-To easily differentiate, add some linebreaks (press `Enter` a couple of times) in the `tail`ing window so that you can clearly see the new output when it appears.
+To easily differentiate, add some line breaks (press `Enter` a couple of times) in the `tail`ing window so that you can clearly see the new output when it appears.